 Pharmacodynamics: Fenoterol relaxes bronchial and vascular smooth muscle and protects against bronchoconstricting stimuli such as histamine, methacholine, cold air, and allergen (early response).
 After acute administration the release of bronchoconstricting and pro-inflammatory mediators from mast cells is inhibited.
 Further, an increase in mucociliary clearance has been demonstrated after administration of doses of fenoterol (0.6mg).

 Higher plasma concentrations, which are more frequently achieved with oral, or even more so, with intravenous administration inhibit uterine motility.
 Also at higher doses, metabolic effects are observed: Lipolysis, glycogenolysis, hyperglycaemia and hypokalaemia, the latter caused by increased K+-uptake primarily into skeletal muscle.
-Beta-adrenergic effects on the heart such as increase in heart rate and contractility are caused by the vascular effects of fenoterol, cardiac beta-receptor stimulation, and at supratherapeutic doses, by beta1-receptor stimulation.
+Beta-adrenergic effects on the heart such as increase in heart rate and contractility are caused by the vascular effects of fenoterol, cardiac beta2-receptor stimulation, and at supratherapeutic doses, by beta1-receptor stimulation.
 As with other beta-adrenergic agents, QTc prolongation has been reported.
-For fenoterol metered dose inhaler these events were discrete and observed at doses higher than recommended.
-However, systemic exposure after administration with the nebulizer solution might be higher than with recommended metered dose inhalerdoses (refer to Dosage & Administration).
+For fenoterol pressurised inhalation, solution these events were discrete and observed at doses higher than recommended.
+However, systemic exposure after administration with the nebulizer solution might be higher than with recommended pressurised inhalation, solution doses (refer to Dosage & Administration).
 The clinical significance has not been established.
 Tremor is a more frequently observed effect of beta-agonists.

 In clinical studies fenoterol was shown to be highly efficacious in manifest bronchospasm.
 It prevents bronchoconstriction following exposure to various stimuli such as exercise cold air, and the early response following allergen exposure.